 - How others see you.
 When in doubt, it helps to ask others to describe your brand or to explain how they see you.
 Ideally, people will come back with descriptions such as “committed” or “knowledgeable.”
 Use some of that input from others to create a catchphrase or tagline for your brand.

-Real Estate on Social Media
+Real Estate Marketing Ideas for Social Media

 Social media platforms such as Facebook, Instagram and LinkedIn give you a chance to showcase your talents and past successes as a real estate agent, making sellers want to come to you.
 Although it might seem like a good idea to create a profile on every social media platform out there, it’s usually better to choose one or two and focus your efforts on those.
 Facebook and Instagram can be ideal for real estate agents because they are highly visual platforms.
 People love seeing photos or videos on these sites.